black-ghost-off/ESP32-BLE-Controller/README.md

 Instead of `BleController BleController;` you can do `BleController BleController("Bluetooth Device Name", "Bluetooth Device Manufacturer", 100);`.
 The third parameter is the initial battery level of your device.
-By default the battery level will be set to 100%, the device name will be `ESP32 BLE Gamepad` and the manufacturer will be `Espressif`.
+By default the battery level will be set to 100%, the device name will be `ESP32 BLE Controller` and the manufacturer will be `Espressif`.

 Battery level can be set during operation by calling, for example, BleController.setBatteryLevel(80);
-Update sent on next gamepad update if auto reporting is not enabled
+Update sent on next Controller update if auto reporting is not enabled

 ## Troubleshooting Guide